nguyenvanduocit/ai-commit/README.md

 2. Run `ai-commit` command.
 3. The tool will generate a commit message and print it to the console.
 4. If you are satisfied with the generated message, press `y`; if not press `n` to generate a new message; press `a` to make adjustment.
-5. Provide the commit type your self.
+5. Commit type is optional.

 ## Tip

 It's recommended to make multiple small commits, commit more often.

+Adjustment must be a list of adjectives to describe the commit message.
+Default adjustment is "short, simple, and clear"

 ## Todo